SanekxArcs/converter/README.md

 ## 📖 How to Use

 1. **Upload Images**
-   - Drag and drop PNG, AVIF, or JPEG files onto the upload area, or
+   - Drag and drop PNG, AVIF, JPEG, or GIF files onto the upload area, or
-   - Click "Choose Files" to select PNG, AVIF, or JPEG files from your computer
+   - Click "Choose Files" to select PNG, AVIF, JPEG, or GIF files from your computer
    - Multiple files can be selected at once

 2. **Adjust Quality**